 7th – 12th Grade English Language Arts and Social Studies Teacher Certification

-In addition to the YCS coursework, students who wish to work towards the English Language Arts or Social Studies certification must complete the UT Urban Teachers Program Professional Development Sequence.
+In addition to the YCS coursework, you will need to complete the UT Urban Teachers Program Professional Development Sequence.
 This is a teacher preparation program that includes coursework, fieldwork and observations, and student teaching.

 Certificates, Minors, and Specializations